skirtles-code/vue-examples/docs/patterns/coupled-components-with-provide-inject.md

 For more complete examples of this pattern, see the [accordion](../components/accordion.html) and [tabs](../components/tabs.html) components.

 While this registration pattern can be useful, it isn't the only way to use `provide` and `inject` for communicating between tightly coupled components.
 Data and functions can be passed down to emulate props and events respectively.
+The [Radio Group example](../components/radio-group.html) does something similar.

 ## Alternatives